Skip to content

 2. Physical Mosquito Control or Source Reduction

 Source reduction of larval environments can be an effective control measure and is an important component of an integrated pest management approach.
 It can often be the most effective approach since you are eliminating breeding habitat.
-Dumping a birdbath, bucket, or kiddie pool that have larvae present, unclogging a rain gutter that is holding water, clearing a culvert so a ditch will flow more easily, and disposing of a tire pile are all examples of source reduction techniques.
+Dumping a birdbath, bucket, or kiddie pool that has larvae present, unclogging a rain gutter that is holding water, clearing a culvert so a ditch will flow more easily, and disposing of a tire pile are all examples of source reduction techniques.
 Although an important component, source reduction is not always feasible, particularly for certain habitats.

 3. Mosquito Larval Control Measures